Lie groups of controlled characters of combinatorial Hopf algebras: Lie groups of controlled characters on Hopf algebras

 \begin{defn} Consider a graded and connected Hopf algebra $\Hopf$ together with $\Sigma \subseteq \Hopf$.
 We call $(\Hopf, \Sigma)$ a \emph{combinatorial Hopf algebra} if $\Hopf$ is, as an associative algebra, isomorphic to a polynomial algebra $\K [\Sigma]$ or $\K \langle \Sigma \rangle$. \end{defn}

-Observe that the isomorphism realising a combinatorial Hopf algebra as a polynomial algebra is part of the structure of the combinatorial Hopf algebra.
-Recall that any \emph{commutative} graded and connected Hopf algebra $\Hopf$ is isomorphic to a polynomial algebra $\K[\Sigma]$ by a suitable version of the Milnor--Moore theorem.
-We refer to \cite[Theorem 3.8.3]{MR2290769} for the statement together with a proof.
-However, the term ``combinatorial Hopf algebra'' refers to the r\^{o}le of $\Sigma$ in our main examples: Usually $\Sigma$ will be a set of combinatorial objects (trees, partitions, permutations, etc.).
-Hence in our main examples, the Hopf algebra structure will encode combinatorial information.
+Observe that the isomorphism realising a combinatorial Hopf algebra as a polynomial algebra with generating set $\Sigma$ is part of the structure of the combinatorial Hopf algebra.
+Recall that any \emph{commutative} graded and connected Hopf algebra $\Hopf$ is isomorphic to a polynomial algebra $\K[\Sigma]$ by a suitable version of the Milnor--Moore theorem (see \cite[Theorem 3.8.3]{MR2290769}).
+The term ``combinatorial Hopf algebra'' refers to the r\^{o}le of $\Sigma$ in our main examples: Usually $\Sigma$ will be a set of combinatorial objects (trees, partitions, permutations, etc.) and the Hopf algebra will encode combinatorial information.
 The estimates considered in the following are always understood with respect to the basis of the polynomial algebra $\K[\Sigma]$ (or $\K \langle \Sigma\rangle$).
-In the case of the shuffle algebra (which we discuss now) this is somewhat annoying, as one needs to compute in the unwieldy basis of Lyndon words.